Masterpiece Story: Jupiter and Io by Correggio

-Berthe Morisot was closely associated with French Impressionism and actively participated in seven out of eight group’s exhibitions.
-She maintained close and creative links with Manet, Renoir and Degas, sharing their interest in subjects derived from everyday life and in capturing the effects of light.
+Berthe Morisot was closely associated with French Impressionism and actively participated in seven out of eight group exhibitions.
+She maintained close and creative links with Manet, Renoir, and Degas, sharing their interest in subjects derived from everyday life and in capturing the effects of light.

-Morisot painted women and children set in may and various scenes, as well as landscapes and still-life’s.
-All display, in their poses, compositions, and painterly brushwork style, a sparkling spontaneity that inspired the contemporary critics Paul Mantz and Theodore Duret to describe her as the quintessential Impressionist.
+Berthe Morisot (1841–1895) painted women and children set in many various scenes, as well as landscapes and still lifes.
+All display, in their poses, compositions, and painterly brushwork style, a sparkling spontaneity that inspired contemporary critics Paul Mantz and Théodore Duret to describe her as the quintessential Impressionist.

-Berthe Morisot had a very good art roots.
-She was the granddaughter of the famous rococo painter Jean-Honore Fragonard (1732-1806) – the one of the famous “The Swing”.
-Berthe with her sister Edma, had been enrolled in the Ecole des Beaux Arts, Paris, from 1856 to 1859.
-In 1868 Morist met the ‘painter of real life’ – Edouard Manet, who became her advisor and a close friend.
+Berthe Morisot had very good art roots.
+She was the granddaughter of the famous Rococo painter Jean-Honore Fragonard (1732-1806).
+Berthe and her sister Edma had been enrolled in the École des Beaux-Arts, Paris, from 1856 to 1859.
+In 1868, Morisot met Edouard Manet, who became her advisor and a close friend.
 Morisot became a subject of many Manet’s paintings.
 She also married his younger brother Eugène.

-Today we want to show you one of the most famous masterpieces of Morisot, Woman at Her Toilette, from Art Institute of Chicago’s collection.
-Typically for Impressionists, Morisot attempted to capture the essence of modern life in summary.
+Here we want to show you one of the most famous masterpieces by Morisot: Woman at Her Toilette, from the Art Institute of Chicago’s collection.
+Typical for Impressionists, Morisot attempted to capture the essence of modern life in summary.
 The subject, explored before numerous times by Edgar Degas, Édouard Manet, and Pierre-Auguste Renoir was rarely broached at this time by women artists — maybe because of its erotic connotations.